-An external SMS vendor is required to send the actual SMS.
+An external SMS service is required to send the actual SMS.
 The IACBOX offers a list of supported vendors and also provides generic interfacing via HTTP or email.

-Further information can be found in the according SMS configuration manual.
+Further information can be found in the SMS configuration manual.

 The Email Login enables guests to authenticate by using an email address.
-To receive the login credentials (Username and Password or just Password), an email address has to be entered on the IACBOX Login Page, so that the IACBOX can send an email to this address.
+To receive the login credentials (Username and Password or just Password), an email address has to be entered on the Login Page, so an email can be sent to this address.

-After the email address was entered on the IACBOX Login Page, guests will have free internet access for a configured amount of time.
+- After the email address was entered on the Login Page, guests will have free internet access for a configured amount of time.
 This enables guests to access Web-Mails like Gmail or Hotmail without any restriction.
-Guests then have to log in by using the credentials in the email which has been sent by the IACBOX.
+Guests then have to log in by using the confirmation link or the credentials in the email.

-Besides the ticket credentials the email will also contain a hyperlink which automatically authenticates the user with the attached credentials.
+- Besides the ticket credentials the email will also contain a link which automatically authenticates the user with the attached credentials.

 Further information can be found in the according Email configuration manual.

-For further explaination please refer to the External Authentication manual page.
+For further explaination refer to the External Authentication manual page.

-The landing page is often referred to as “IACBOX Login Page” and lists all enabled and configured authentication methods for the Surf-LAN side.
-With version 21, a new easy-to-customize Login Page has been introduced.
-To check out the documentation on how easy it is to add, move and adjust new elements, click here: Login Page.
+The login page is often referred to as “IACBOX Login Page” and lists all enabled and configured authentication methods for the Surf-LAN.
+With Version 21, a new easy-to-customize Login Page has been introduced.
+To check out the documentation on how easy it is to add, move and adjust new elements, the Login Page manual can be found here.